Here’s The Thing podcast with Alec Baldwin interview with Jann Wenner.

 Huffington Post.
 Celebrity Child Models.
 Pablo Dylan.

 WTF podcast with Marc Maron interview with David Remnick.
 Heard Bob Dylan at 7.
 When Dylan mentions Ezra Pound and he went out and bought it without understanding it.
 Same with Ginsberg.
-Remnick went to Praises a busker singing Dylan, Young, etc. Came back and interviewed Ginsberg.
+Remnick went to Paris as a busker singing Dylan, Young, etc. Came back and interviewed Ginsberg.

 Craig Ferguson show at Town Hall 7/22/17.
 New Deal Tour.
 Opening act.
 Peter, Porn and Mary, should do Blowin’ in the Wind.